-- When the firearm is available for use or is being transported, use of a flag or similar empty-chamber indicator is recommended - When accepting the firearm or handing it to someone else, ALWAYS perform the load check! - For storage, it is recommended that tension be released from the hammer spring.
-Using the following steps: - After performing the Load Check to confirm that the gun is unloaded, allow the action to close - Keeping the firearm pointed in a safe direction, disengage the safety and pull the trigger.
+- When the firearm is available for use or is being transported, the bolt should always be locked open. - When accepting the firearm or handing it to someone else, ALWAYS perform the load check! - For storage, it is recommended that tension be released from the hammer spring.
+Using the following steps: - After performing the Load Check to confirm that the gun is unloaded, press the bolt release button while guiding the bolt closed. - Keeping the firearm pointed in a safe direction, disengage the safety and pull the trigger.
 (It is recommended that a "snap cap" or dummy round be used to reduce wear on the firing pin.) - Engage the safety.